Map of Natural Hot Springs in the U.S.

 This map displays the location of Hot Springs in the United States, their names, and temperatures.

-The Thermal Springs data is from NOAA's National Centers for Environmental Information (NCEI), and contains 1661 hot springs for the United States.
-The content was originally published in 1980, and has not been updated since.
+The Thermal Springs data is from NOAA's National Centers for Environmental Information (NCEI), and contains 1661 hot springs in the United States.
+The content was originally published in 1980 and has not been updated since.
 Compiled by George W. Berry, Paul J. Grimm, and Joy A. Ikelman.
 Shapefiles downloaded from Koordinates.

 The shapefiles for the states were downloaded from Natural Earth.